 Sew a hem for the summer dress

 There are many ways to hem a dress.
-I have a number of tutorials on my site on how to hem a dress.
+I have a number of tutorials on my site on how to hem a dress, with or without sewing (How to sew a hem Archives).
 For this summer dress, I use a blind hem foot of my sewing machine.
 If you want to know how to blind hem check out my tutorial – How to use a blind hem foot for hemming.

 Or you can use Leonis iron-on no-sew hem tape.